April 10, 2012

 In delivering team building programs for groups, I’ve found that finding the right fit of activity is of essential importance before a group even comes together.
 Figuring out the line of best fit for your group’s learning styles is job one in selecting an effective team or other group learning experience.

-Below I have described the eight major learning styles.
+Below I have described the 8 different kinds of learning styles.
 As you read them, think about your team members.
 Who fits into which category?
 From there, try to identify the types of learning styles that are most prevalent in your group (mostly “kinesthetic,” mostly “mathematical logical”).
 This will allow you to choose an activity to do with your group that will best inspire them.
 By recognizing learning styles, you can make the most of your team building efforts.
 For example, some groups will get more out of a physically competitive activity with awards at the end, while others may get more out of investigating, following clues, and solving a mystery.

 1. Interpersonal Learner – The “People Person”